Han Ji-min: Activism and donations

 On May 6, 2022, Han donated ₩50 million to the UN's international relief organization JTS (Join Together Society).

-On June 3, 2022, Han became a member of the 'UNICEF Honors Club.
+On June 3, 2022, Han became a member of the 'UNICEF Honors Club'.

-On August 11, 2022, Han donated ₩50 million to the Handicapped Home to assist in the 2022 South Korean floods through the Seoul Community Chest of Korea (Seoul Fruit of Korea).
+On August 11, 2022, Han donated ₩50 million to the Handicapped Home to assist in the 2022 South Korea floods through the Seoul Community Chest of Korea (Seoul Fruit of Korea).

 On December 24, 2022, Han donated ₩50 million to help support heating costs for people at risk of disaster through the National Disaster Relief Association Hope Bridge.

-On February 9, 2023, Han donated ₩100 million to help 2023 Turkey–Syria earthquake through UNICEF of Korea.
+On February 9, 2023, Han donated ₩100 million to help 2023 Turkey–Syria earthquakes through UNICEF of Korea.